apache/trafficcontrol/blueprints/multi-interface-servers.md

 ### Traffic Monitor Impact
 <a name="sec:TM-impact"></a>
-Traffic Monitor will need to update its parsing of `/monitoring` payloads to account for the new structure, and will need to poll all listed interfaces for health (instead of just one per cache server as was done previously).
+Traffic Monitor will need to update its parsing of `/monitoring` payloads to account for the new structure, but will still need to be able to parse the old structure for backwards compatibility.
+It will need to poll all listed interfaces (instead of just one per cache server as was done previously) for health, connections, and bandwidth.

 The cache server should be marked unavailable - or "down" - if the total used bandwidth of all monitored interfaces exceeds the limits set by Parameters on the cache server's Profile, _or_ if the bandwidth of any single interface exceeds its `maxBandwidth` property.

+The Traffic Monitor API and user interface will be updated to include statistics about each individual interface as well as the aggregate status.

 ## Documentation Impact
 Documentation for the affected endpoints will need to be updated.
 Beyond that,